Edith Nakalema: Promotion and re-assignment

 In December 2018, Nakalema was introduced at a public function as a Lieutenant Colonel, who is the head of the State House Anti-Corruption Unit (SH-ACU), based at State House, in Kampala.

 In April 2021, the Commander-in-Chief of the UPDF promoted a total of 1,393 military officers.
 Among those promoted was Edith Nakalema, who was promoted from Lieutenant Colonel to full Colonel.

 In January 2022, Nakalema was selected to be part of the pioneer class at the newly established National Defence College, Uganda.
 She was replaced at SH-ACU by Brigadier Henry Isoke, who previously served as second-in-command at Chieftaincy of Military Intelligence, deputizing Major General Abel Kandiho.

+Following her studies at the Uganda National Defence College, she was appointed as the Head of the newly created State House Investor Protection Unit effective May 2023.

 Family

 Colonel Edith Nakalema is a married mother.